spikegrobstein/capistrano-mailgun/README.md

 the Mailgun API.

 You can also pass an alternate `default_domain`.
-This is useful if you're not using the global `mailgun_recipient_domain` Capistrano variable of if you want to override the behavior in this one use-case. `mailgun.build_recipients` will always choose the specified `default_domain` over `mailgun_recipient_domain`.
+This is useful if you're not using the global `mailgun_recipient_domain` Capistrano variable of if you want to override the behavior in a specific case. `mailgun.build_recipients` will always choose the specified `default_domain` passed to the function over the Capistrano variable `mailgun_recipient_domain`.

 ### mailgun.notify_of_deploy

-This is a convenience function to send an email via the Mailgun api using your Capistrano variables for basic configuration.
-It will use either/or `mailgun_html_template` and `mailgun_text_template` to generate the email body, `mailgun_recipients` for who to address the email to, `mailgun_from` for the reply-to field of the email and `mailgun_subject` for the subject of the email.
+This is a convenience function to send an email via the Mailgun api using your Capistrano variables for declarative configuration.
+It will use `mailgun_html_template` and `mailgun_text_template` to generate the email body when set, `mailgun_recipients` for who to address the email to, `mailgun_from` for the reply-to field of the email and `mailgun_subject` for the subject of the email.

 See Quickstart, above, for an example.